gkismat/CartMates/README.md

-# CartMates
-Absolutely!
-Here is your **full README.md** in markdown, tailored for your collaborative cart project.
-It includes sections for features, setup, technical details, open-source attributions (with notes on modifications), troubleshooting, and credits.
+Here is your **corrected README.md** with **proper markdown formatting**—including code blocks for the project structure and commands, correct headers, and no broken lines.

 ---